 FHWA's approach to communication for the cost-effectiveness tables may have contributed to state DOTs and MPOs being less aware of the tables, compared to the calculator toolkit.
-In our survey, 16 state DOTs-roughly one-third-said they or other transportation entities in their states were unaware of the tables.
-By comparison, as reported above, nearly all (47) state DOTs reported they or other transportation entities in their states were of FHWA's calculator toolkit.
+In our survey, 16 state DOTs roughly one-third-said they or other transportation entities in their states were unaware of the tables.
+By comparison, as reported above, nearly all (47) state DOTs reported they or other transportation entities in their state were aware of FHWA's calculator toolkit.

 Providing ongoing, proactive communication to state DOTs and MPOs on the tables could enhance awareness.
 According to FHWA officials, in recent years there has been a high level of turnover among state DOT officials that manage the CMAQ program.
 As such, the lack of ongoing communication on the tables may have led to newer staff within state DOTs being unaware of the cost-effectiveness tables as a resource for evaluating and selecting projects.
 New staff may not know, for example, to look for the tables on FHWA's website.
 In addition, state DOTs and MPOs have different cycles for evaluating and selecting CMAQ projects.
-For example, one MPO we interviewed evaluated and selected CMAQ projects from February through June of a recent year, whereas an MPO in a different state completed this process from January through April of the
+For example, one MPO we interviewed evaluated and selected CMAQ projects from February through June of a recent year, whereas an MPO in a different state completed this process from January through April of the same year.
+While one state DOT requests that MPOs submit potential